sftcd/happykey/README.md

 ## Recent Changes

+- 20221024: many more tweaks from PR review

 - 20221022: documentation tweaks and tidy up

 - 20221021: more documentation changes (but not quite done yet)